 4.1 FULL MEMBERSHIP

+Full membership shall be open to Physiotherapists who are either

+self-employed in private practice or

-Full membership shall be open to Chartered Physiotherapists who are self-employed in private practice or who are employed by a Limited Company where that Limited Company is substantially owned by Chartered Physiotherapists.
+employed in private practice or other independent sector healthcare settings or

+employed by a Limited Company where that Limited Company is substantially owned by Chartered Physiotherapists.

-For the purposes of this clause, a “Limited Company” shall be deemed to be “substantially owned by Chartered Physiotherapists” providing that 50% of the issued share capital, carrying the right to vote is be held by one or more Chartered Physiotherapists
+For the purposes of this clause, a “Limited Company” shall be deemed to be “substantially owned by Physiotherapists” where at least 50% of the issued share capital, carrying voting rights is held by one or more Chartered Physiotherapists

 4.2 AFFILIATED MEMBERSHIP

 Affiliated membership shall be open to those physiotherapists who are employed in private practice.
 If employed in a private practice, the practice principal or physiotherapy manager must be a full Physio First member 4.3 NON-PRACTISING MEMBERSHIP